Observational tests in scale invariance II: gravitational lensing: Introduction

 \section{Introduction}

 Gravitational lensing is a powerful natural phenomenon featuring a vast range of astrophysical and cosmological applications.
 Its major strength is that it gives access to quantities that are notoriously hard to measure otherwise, masses and mass distributions at all spatial scales being the main ones.
 Gravitational lensing is also one of the key observations that confirmed General Relativity (GR), through the measurement of the light deflection angle by the Sun during the 1919 Solar eclipse \cite{Eddington19}.
-It therefore consists in a perfect laboratory to test alternative scenario to $\Lambda$CDM, such as scale invariant theory \cite{Maeder17a,Maeder23,MaedGueor23}.
+It therefore consists in a perfect laboratory to test alternative scenarios to $\Lambda$CDM, such as scale invariant theory \cite{Maeder17a,Maeder23,MaedGueor23}.
+It is an extension of GR and thus a higher-level theory from the start, by including one more invariance in addition to the general covariance.
+As one example application, it can be used to describe cosmology on the largest scales, in space and time.

-This is particularly useful in light of recent observational tests of scale invariant theory, (see paper I \cite{Maeder24}).
-It explains: - why the standard mass estimates from galaxy velocities are overestimating the mass of galaxy clusters, - flat rotation curves of galaxies \cite{Maeder17c}, - why the observed projected velocities of wide binary stars are overestimated by standard theory as their angular separation increases \cite{Hernandez22}.
-Other effects are mentioned in Paper I.
+Further tests are particularly useful in light of the already performed observational tests of scale invariant theory, (see paper I \cite{Maeder24a}).
+It explains: - why the standard mass estimates from galaxy velocities are overestimating the mass of galaxy clusters, - flat rotation curves of galaxies \cite{Maeder17c}, - why the observed projected velocities of wide binary stars are overestimated by standard theory as their angular separation increases \cite{Hernandez22,MCourbin24c}.
+Other effects are mentioned in Paper I. Clearly, some effects may be explained equally well by $\Lambda$CDM with dark matter and scale invariance.
+However, there also are effects accounted by scale invariance that are not accounted for by dark matter \cite{Maeder24a}.
+A typical case is the omnipresent relation between the assumed dark matter (DM) and the baryons first observed by Lelli et al. \cite{Lelli17} in galaxies of various types and at various distances from their center.
+The same kind of relation betwen DM and baryons was also observed in clusters of galaxies \cite{Chan22} and in highly redshifted galaxies at the peak of their star formation \cite{Nestor Shachar23}.

 In the present work, we confront scale invariant theory to strong gravitation lensing observations at galaxy scale.
 We compute the geodesic equations in the scale invariance context and show that they do not differ from the standard GR derivation.
 While scale invariance has no effect on the photons' geodesics themselves, we show that it has an effect on the interpretation and use of the mass-luminosity relation of the stellar population in the lens galaxy and of its IMF.
 We illustrate this with real observations of strongly lensed galaxies, focusing on the extreme case of the "dark lens" JWST-ER1 \cite{Dokkum23} at $z_L=1.94$ and on the text-book SLACS sample of lenses at $z_L$between 0 and 0.5 for which excellent spectroscopic observations are available \cite{Auger09}.
 This allows us to confront the standard lensing masses at very different redshifts to the luminous masses in the scale invariant framework.